 Scholarships administered on Phi Theta Kappa’s website are open to students with a variety of citizenship statuses, and due to donor stipulations, applicants for all scholarship programs are required to provide proof of citizenship documentation at the time of application.
 Note the citizenship status guidelines below per scholarship program:

 - All-USA Academic Team, New Century Pathway Scholarships, Guistwhite, Hites, AMSA Pre-Med Transfer, TEK Productions, Tennessee Valley Authority, Pacific Region Transfer, IPSLEI (Richard L. Resurreccion, Ronny J. Coleman, & Gordon Graham), Trustmark Workforce Development, PTK Workforce Development, Walgreens Pharmacy Technician Certification, and Hurst Review NCLEX® Scholarships allow for US Citizens/Nationals, US Permanent Residents, Temporary Residents, International Students attending US College with an F-1 Visa, PTK members enrolled in associate degree programs in Canada, PTK members enrolled in associate degree programs in a sovereign nation where a PTK chapter exists, Asylees, Cuban-Haitian Entrants, Humanitarian Parolees, and Refugee citizenship statuses.

-- Global Leaders of Promise Scholarships, Pearson Scholarships for Higher Education, Richard L. Resurreccion, and Ronny J. Coleman Scholarships allow US Citizens/Nationals, Temporary Residents, International Students, and students who are members of PTK chapters outside of the United States to apply.
+- Global Leaders of Promise Scholarships allow Temporary Residents, International Students, and students who are members of PTK chapters outside of the United States to apply.

 - GEICO Pathway to Completion Scholarships and Oberndorf Lifeline to Completion Scholarships are open to all citizenship statuses and undocumented students.

 The citizenship status and corresponding citizenship documents below are the ONLY acceptable forms of citizenship at this time as these guidelines are instituted by donor contracts.

 - US Citizen/National* (US Birth Certificate or US Passport)

 - US Permanent Resident* (Permanent Resident Card/Alien Registration Card ‘Green Card’, I-151 or I-551)